Florida Teen Girl’s Attempted Suicide Eerily Mimics ’13 Reasons Why’

 The mother blames the Netflix drama for what happened to her daughter.

-“I’m angry that show is out there, and even more angry there is now a season 2.
+“I’m angry that show is out there, and even more angry there is now a Season 2.
 Why even put these shows out there and put it in her mind to try to kill herself the way it is done in this show?”

 She’s not alone.
 The Netflix drama has been intensely criticized for its unfaltering portrayal of teen suicide and other uncomfortable topics.
 Some schools have banned kids from even discussing the show, and at least one TV watchdog group publicly called on Netflix not to release a second season until more research could be done into any possible links between the show and teen suicide.